ChrisWhealy/geonames_hana/README.md

 These operators can be specified either as the mathematical symbol (`=`, `>`, `<=` etc), or as their character equivalents (`EQ`, `GT`, `LTE` etc)

-Refer to the `numericOperatorsMap` object in file `srv/config/config.js` for a complet list of the permitted operators.
+Refer to the `numericOperatorsMap` object in file [`srv/config/config.js`](./blob/master/srv/config/config.js) for a complete list of the permitted operators.

 <!-- *********************************************************************** -->
 <a name="limitations"></a>